-The next stage of the implementation is the provision of additional information to enhance the effectiveness of the app.
+The next stage of the implementation is to encourage greater use of the Peoplesafe and the provision of additional information to enhance the effectiveness of the app.
 This will include gaining consent for personal information to be included with the app i.e. blood group, health issues, duress words etc which will be available to the Democratic Services Team who will be managing the Members "Peoplesafe" portal and to the "Peoplesafe" ARC who will access this information in an emergency.